cbhushan/bashmenot-website/pages/functions/index.md

 > ---------------------|---
 > Arguments:           | _`dir any*`_

-Outputs a summary SHA1 digest of the data contained in all files found in the specified directory, if any files are found; nothing otherwise.
+Outputs a summary SHA1 digest of the data contained in all files found in the specified directory, when the directory contains at least one file; nothing otherwise.

-Sorts found files by relative path.
 Uses `find`, passing any additional arguments to the tool.
+Sorts files by relative path before hashing.

 ```
 $ mkdir foo